Skip to content

 generate_table_row(model_name, t_onnx, t_engine, model_info)

-Generates a table row string with model performance metrics including inference times and model details.
+Generate a table row string with model performance metrics.

 Source code in ultralytics/utils/benchmarks.py